 The collaborators or experts considered appropriate at any given time may be invited to the meetings of the Community of Practice and the Steering Group

 To help with the operations of the Community, the Municipality of Madrid will help with:

-- Communicating with the member to announce meetings, events, or any relevant information.
+- Communication with members to announce meetings, events, or any relevant information.

-- Facilitation and coordination of the work, meetings and projects of the Community’s members, as much as the resources available allow.
+- Facilitation and coordination of the work, meetings and projects of the Community members, as much as the resources available allow it.